arne-munch-ellingsen/Intent-Lifecycle-Managent/src/AddIntentReportsToKnowledgeGraph/README.md

 This program takes one mandatory parameter called REPOSITORY, which should be the URL of the repository to insert into (e.g. -r http://Arnes-MacBook-Pro.local:7200/repositories/Slice1LatencyMeasurements).
 When only the mandatory parameter is present, the program will sleep 10 seconds between inserting new reports.

-The program can also take an additional optional parameter NUMBEROFREPORTS.
-When this optional parameter is present the program will generate all the reports as fast as possible with timestamps 10 seconds apart from current time (e.g. -r http://Arnes-MacBook-Pro.local:7200/repositories/Slice1LatencyMeasurements) -n 10000).
+The program can also take two optional parameters NUMBEROFREPORTS and TIMEBETWEEN.
+When the optional parameter NUMBEROFREPORTS is present the program will generate all the reports as fast as possible with timestamps 10 seconds apart from current time (e.g. -r http://Arnes-MacBook-Pro.local:7200/repositories/Slice1LatencyMeasurements) -n 10000).
 Note that when using this optional parameter, nothing will be printed to the terminal (unless something fails).
+It is also possible to change the time between latency measurements using the TIMEBETWEEN paramater (-t).
+The TIMEBETWEEN is the number of seconds between (the simulated) measurements.

 The program inserts the latency measurements in GraphDB and we created a new repository in GraphDB like this: